 The Link ID Bitmap subfield indicates the links to which the TWT element sent by a STA affiliated with an MLD applies.
-A value of 1 in bit position i of the Link Bitmap subfield means that the link to which the TWT element sent by a STA affiliated with an MLD applies.
-A value of 0 in bit position i of the Link Bit-map subfield means that the link associated with the link ID i is not the link to which the TWT element sent by a STA affiliated with an MLD applies.
+A value of 1 in bit position i of the Link Bitmap subfield indicates that the TWT element sent by a STA affiliated with an MLD applies to the link associated with the link ID i.
+A value of 0 in bit position i of the Link Bit-map subfield indicates that the TWT element sent by a STA affiliated with an MLD does not apply to the link associated with the link ID i.
+(CID # 12053 13314)